Israel should listen to Biden's demands … and do the opposite | WND | by Lt. Col. James Zumwalt

 A big problem in getting Iran to act responsibly has been its usage of proxies to stir up hostilities, skirting any direct involvement and thus avoiding military retaliation on its own soil.
 However, its April 13 attack against Israel has now opened the door for such retaliation.

 This was a foolhardy decision by Iran.
 Israel has long toiled with how to deal with the mullahs' push to develop their own nuclear arms arsenal.
 Israel had established a reputation for never allowing an unfriendly regional state to do so.
-In 1981, it took action to destroya nuclear reactor being built by Iraqi dictator Saddam Hussein and in 2007 to destroy a nuclear arms development proxy effort in Syria by President Bashar al-Assad that was to benefit Iran.
+In 1981, it took action to destroy a nuclear reactor being built by Iraqi dictator Saddam Hussein and in 2007 to destroy a nuclear arms development proxy effort in Syria by President Bashar al-Assad that was to benefit Iran.
 While Israel has quietly undertaken some efforts to disrupt Iran's nuclear program by conducting cyberattacks and assassinating its leading nuclear scientists, such actions have only caused delays to date.

 In a way, such Israeli actions spoiled the U.S. It was content to leave any issue involving Middle East nuclear arms development by unfriendly countries to the Israelis to resolve.
 This is why then-President George W. Bush declined an Israeli request to participate in the 2007 Syrian air attack.